"The first principle is that you must not fool yourself – and you are the easiest person to fool."

 As a cybernetic systems theorist specializing in spatial computing and immersive technology, my credentials include:

-• Cannes Lions, Grand Prix’s, and Emmy Award winner for immersive media innovation
+- Led teams that earned Cannes Lions, Grand Prix’s, and an Emmy Award for technological innovation

-• Research focus: embodied cognition, volumetric capture, 360 video live-streaming, spatial intelligence, and systems-level emergence
+- Research focus: embodied cognition, spatial intelligence, neuromorphic computation, ternary logic, motion intelligence, and systems-level emergence

 I write from the perspective of someone who has spent decades capturing and representing reality through technology—and who understands intimately what gets lost in that capture.